 “The script is designed to capture every possible sound combination in Welsh, and the corpus of recordings will be available to research and develop all sort of new Welsh language products.
 We haven’t used crowdsourcing methods like this before to create a speech corpus for Welsh, but we hope to get a good response from the appeal.
 The app is very easy to use, and is something practical that people can do for the Welsh language.”

 The app was given the name Paldaruo, which means “chattering” in Welsh, as it is a friendly little app that people can talk or natter away comfortably to.
-The app will be available for App Store (iOS version) and Google Play (Android version) from the 7th of July onwards.
+The app is available from the Apple App Store (iOS version) and Google Play (Android version).

 Publication date: 7 July 2014